EURECA

 Description:

-Over the four-year duration of the project, technologies and processes will be integrated to efficiently convert biogenic waste streams into high-purity green hydrogen at a highly competitive cost.
-The goal is to demonstrate its applicability in aiding the decarbonization of different sectors, including maritime transport, aviation, and energy-intensive industries.
+Throughout the four-year project, integrated technologies and processes will convert biogenic waste into high-purity green hydrogen efficiently and cost-effectively.
+The overarching goal is to demonstrate the viability of green hydrogen in aiding the decarbonization of various sectors, including maritime and aviation transport as well as energy-intensive industries.

 Read More